Lucretia/cgpiogl/README.md

 at least AVX on Intel and NEON on ARM.
 The library is currently written unoptimised so that the compiler can do so.
 I will be using that libary here and completing it.

+## Copyright

+2024 (C) Luke A. Guest

+## Licence

+I have marked all the Alire projects in this directory as BSD.